Rename Your File

 One of the first things you should do when you log in to the mobile application is set up your defaults.
 By clicking on the settings tab in the menu, you’ll be able to set up the default quality for your uploads, as well as the default destination network.
 Setting these defaults will populate them automatically for every upload.

-Also available is home networks.
+You can also set your home networks.
 Select a list of favorite networks and when you filter by “home” those networks will populate your Pilot feed in the app.

-A recent addition to the mobile app is the mobile editor.
 With editor selected from the menu, select clips and images, build a project with the visual elements, then add audio track and voice over right from your mobile device.

 Each clip in the sequence can be trimmed, each image can be cropped or enhanced.
 Export the project to your library and upload with the app.
 Great for combining videos and images that may be from different sources and are not suitable for stitched uploads.